Air Raid Attack Act of 1942

 Air Raid Attack Act of 1942 was a United States federal statute authorizing the United States civil defense to protect Americans and property from bombing attacks, sabotage, and war hazards upon the United States entry into World War II.
 The Act of Congress established Civilian Defense regulations prohibiting the obstruction of the duties and rights of local districts, municipals, counties, and State officials.

-Senate bill 1936 was passed by the 77th United States Congressional session and enacted into law by President Franklin Roosevelt on January 27, 1942.
+Senate Bill 1936 was passed by the 77th United States Congressional Session and enacted into law by President Franklin Roosevelt on January 27, 1942.

-Origins of the Air Raid Attack Act
+Origins

 The United States confronted espionage activities with the Federal Bureau of Investigation uncloaking the Duquesne Spy Ring in 1941 and Operation Pastorius in 1942.
+The Imperial Japanese Navy conducted attacks on the West Coast of the United States.
+The air attack on Pearl Harbor in Oahu, Hawaii killed 2,403 people and almost wrecked the United States Pacific Fleet.
+Three months later on March 4, 1942, two Japanese reconnaissance aircraft undertook a limited operation to disrupt repairs of the U.S. Pacific Fleet at Oahu, dropping a couple of bombs on the slopes of Tantalus Peak and near the Roosevelt High School.

-Imperial Japanese Navy conducted maneuver warfare on the west coast of the United States in 1942.
-The continental Pacific coastline encountered the Imperial Japanese Naval forces with the battle of Los Angeles, bombardment of Ellwood, bombardment of Fort Stevens, and Lookout Air Raids.
+Throughout the rest of the war, it was the continental Pacific coastline that encountered the Imperial Japanese forces with the battle of Los Angeles, the bombardment of Ellwood, the Aleutian Islands campaign, the bombardment of Fort Stevens, and Lookout Air Raids.

-The Empire of Japan discovered a gas balloon could travel thousands of miles if navigated by the Earth air current or jet stream.
-In 1933, Imperial Japanese Military commenced the design and development of the Fu-Go balloon bomb launching nine thousand hydrogen balloons from 1944 to 1945 for the purposes of firebombing the Western United States.
+The Empire of Japan discovered a gas balloon could travel thousands of miles if navigated by the Earth's air current or jet stream.
+In 1933, Imperial Japanese Military commenced the design and development of the Fu-Go balloon bomb launching 9,000 hydrogen balloons from 1944 to 1945 to firebombing the Western United States.